-With these choices, the solutions to \eqref{eq:floweqs} for both $S_{\theta}(\theta)$ and $S_{R}(r)$ are purely imaginary, so the wave \eqref{eq:LO} is exponentially localized at the equator and at $r=r_{0}(\mathcal{M})$.
-At large values of $\mathcal{M}$, the frequency of the mode and the radial position at which it localizes are
+With these choices, the solutions of Eq.~\eqref{eq:floweqs} for both $S_{\theta}(\theta)$ and $S_{R}(r)$ are purely imaginary, so the wave \eqref{eq:LO} is exponentially localized at the equator and at $r=r_{0}(\mathcal{M})$.
+At large values of $\mathcal{M}$, the frequency of the mode and the radial position at which it is localized are